Guide dogs get warm welcome in Angus

 "Although there are many examples of good practice, guide and assistance dog owners continue to encounter problems accessing services in shops, hotels, pubs, restaurants, banks and building societies.

 "We want to work with all sections of the service industry to ensure that guide and assistance dog owners receive the same standard of service as everybody else, and we're delighted with the progressive steps taken by the Angus Licensing Board."

-The chairman of Angus Licencing Board Alex King said: "We are delighted that Angus is the first area in the UK to adopt this policy.
+The chairman of Angus Licensing Board Alex King said: "We are delighted that Angus is the first area in the UK to adopt this policy.

 "The headquarters of Guide Dogs is in Angus, and it is appropriate that the county is at the forefront of ensuring that guide and assistance dog users can enjoy their leisure time without discrimination.

-"I would thank licencees for supporting the board in making the Angus the first area in the UK to be completely guide and assistance dog friendly."
+"I would thank licensees for supporting the board in making the Angus the first area in the UK to be completely guide and assistance dog friendly."

 Guide Dogs is launching a pocket sized reference guide, entitled Opening Doors, for everyone who works in the service industry.

 It outlines the obligations of service providers, and gives practical advice and tips on how to provide a quality service for visually impaired people, guide and assistance dog users.

 The charity plans to reward good practice by presenting Open Your Doors certificates to service providers, nominated by blind and partially sighted customers.